voizlav/BSCS1002/README.md

 # BSCS1002: Advanced Course in Programming

-The course continues right where the Introduction to Programming course ended.
+The course continues right where the Introduction to Programming course ended, organized in co-operation between Open University and Bachelor's programme in Computer Science.

 # Part 8